HlEvag/DMCM/README.md

 ```

 ## Usage:
-An example of DMCM:
+An example of DMCM method:
 1. Download the required data set and move to folder`./Datasets`.
-2. If you down the source domain data set (Chikusei) in mat format,you need to run the script `Chikusei_imdb_128.py` to generate preprocessed source domain data.
+2. If you down the source domain data set (Chikusei) in mat format, you need to run the script `Chikusei_imdb_128.py` to generate preprocessed source domain data.
 3. Taking 5 labeled samples per class as an example, run `DAFSC-UP.py --test_lsample_num_per_class 5 --tar_input_dim 103`.
  * `--test_lsample_num_per_class` denotes the number of labeled samples per class for the target domain data set.
  * `--tar_input_dim` denotes the number of bands for the target domain data set.